 The programme, Expanding Cooperation with Civil Society in the Eastern Partnership Countries and Russia, enables civil-society organisations and the members of the public active in them to implement joint projects, thereby supporting the ongoing transformation processes in the region.
-Over the past six years, more than 3000 project ideas have been submitted, and around 1100 projects with a total volume of some 77 million euros have been implemented by numerous civil-society organisations.
+Over the past seven years, more than 3500 project ideas have been submitted, and around 1100 projects with a total volume of some 77 million euros have been implemented by numerous civil-society organisations.

 Target countries and focuses of projects

 Through the programme, the German Government funds measures that provide comprehensive support to the transformation and internal integration processes via collaboration between German civil society and civil societies in the Eastern Partnership countries (Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova, Ukraine) and Russia.

 This includes the entire range of cultural and civic education projects – media, academia, education including vocational training, culture, language and work with young people.
 In order to enhance social cohesion and the establishment of civil-society structures in the region and to promote the foundations of a fundamental free, democratic and pluralist order, as many dedicated actors as possible from a target country’s rural areas and urban centres should be involved.

 The measures eligible for funding are those that establish or expand permanent civil‑society cooperation structures between actors from Germany and the Eastern Partnership countries or Russia.
 Furthermore, projects must reach as many civil-society actors as possible and pursue one of the following four objectives:

 - Strengthening pluralism ‑ establishing and furthering pluralism of information, opinion and the media